 The chart below shows the summarised corporate structure of the Group.
 The chart shows the principal intermediate holding companies, which are wholly owned unless otherwise shown.
-On 21 May 2021, CK Asset Holdings Limited acquired the Li Ka Shing Foundation's indirect interest in NWG.
+On 22 December 2022, KKR & Co.
+Inc. indirectly acquired a 25% shareholding in NWGL on a pro-rate basis from NWG's three other shareholders.